This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 After playing these games, my kids discovered one of the main attractions of this exhibition: design your own fish!
 On a touchscreen, you choose your fish (which is white), you choose the colours and you paint your fish.
 When it’s ready, it can “swim away”.
 The fish will appear on a huge screen standing in front of you, actually swimming in a virtual aquarium!
 What can be more exciting than to see your painting come to life?

-After sending around 8 fishes swimming (we were lucky to be there on a Monday morning when it was not at all crowded so no queues), my kids discovered another cool activity: the Art Machine.
+After sending around 8 fish swimming (we were lucky to be there on a Monday morning when it was not at all crowded so no queues), my kids discovered another cool activity: the Art Machine.
 There you are in charge of a huge “cannon” of colour.
 You control it in order to splash paint on a spinning wheel standing in front of you.
 And when you are done, you can save and email the image to anyone you want!

 Splashing paint is definitely fun.
 Finding more about the colours can also be fun if the information is presented as a quiz or through coloured objects and paintings.
 Speaking of which, did you know that green colour contained arsenic?
 And that red colour is obtained by boiling female beetles?

 After finding lots of interesting information, it might be time to play a little game again.
 Get creative and design your own traffic sign.
-You choose the shape and the symbol, the colours of the border, symbol and background, and the text to go under the sign.
+You choose the shape and the symbol, the colours of the border, the symbol and background, and the text to go under the sign.
 In the end, you can also email it.

 If you’ve dreamed of hiding in plain sight, this is your chance, in the “Get lost!” section.
 With the right clothes (chosen from a box) and the right background, you can become a magician and simply… disappear!